Content

 The severity of your erectile dysfunction

 But if you’re still experiencing ED with a 50 mg dose, your provider will typically prescribe the 100 mg Viagra pills instead.
 In rare cases (say, if the 100 mg pills are out of stock), they might suggest taking two 50 mg pills instead.
+They may also suggest taking two 25 mg Viagra twice a day if you were prescribed 50 mg Viagra, but the tablets were out of stock.

 If you’ve taken two Viagra in one day — accidentally or on purpose — you might experience some intense adverse effects.

 The side effects of Viagra are dose-dependent.
-This basically means that your risk of side effects increases as your dose increases.
+This means that your risk of side effects increases as your dose increases.
 Tolerability changes from person to person, so while one person might be able to handle a 100 mg tablet without issues, another person might get side effects from using a 25 mg dose.

 The most common sildenafil side effects include: